VandyAstroML/Vandy_Starting_Grad_School/docs/source/useful_tools.rst

 * You can copy and paste more than one page at a time, which you cannot do with some clients.
 You can scroll up more than one page, depending on how many scrolling lines you have set with the :code:`-h` option.
 * Using the detach feature, you can save screen processes when logging out and resume where you left off, saving the trouble of restarting them.

+A useful set of commands for using :code:`screen` are:

 +---------------------+---------------------------------------------------------------+
 |Command              | Purpose                                                       |